S-219 Fire Operations

 Standard letter grades

-2. Describe the characteristics, applications, safety and availability of the various firing devices FIRB has at their disposal.
+2. Describe the characteristics, applications, safety and availability of the various firing devices that the firing boss has at their disposal.

 3. Given a wildland or prescribed scenario, prepare a firing plan and briefing that contains desired fire behavior, firing techniques, required resources, coordination, safety and risk management factors, and communication to meet specific objectives.

 The course learning outcomes are those of the National Wildfire Coordinating Group (NWCG).

 - Fire operations and techniques